Introduction

 Moreover, it is worth noting that vitamin D deficiency is very common and may be associated with the pathogenesis of insulin-resistance-related diseases, including obesity and diabetes.
 Evidence suggests that vitamin D seems to be a regulator of numerous sequential events that are responsible for enabling the pancreatic β-cells to secrete insulin, and thereby to control blood glucose level.

-- Thyroid dysfunction (Hyperthyroidism and Hypothyroidism)
+4. Thyroid dysfunction (Hyperthyroidism and Hypothyroidism)

-- High inflammation/ elevated inflammatory markers
+5. High inflammation/ elevated inflammatory markers

-- Medications (glucocorticoids, anti-adrenergic, protease inhibitors, antipsychotics)
+6. Medications (glucocorticoids, anti-adrenergic, protease inhibitors, antipsychotics)

 Protease inhibitor use is associated with a potentially serious syndrome of metabolic abnormalities characterized by central adiposity, hypertriglyceridemia, hypercholesterolemia, and insulin resistance.

-Other categories of drugs like anti-adrenergic and antipsychotics are also linked to cause Insulin resistance.
+Other categories of drugs like anti-adrenergic and antipsychotics are also linked to cause insulin resistance.

-- Aging
+7. Aging

-With increasing age, body’s insulin sensitivity and glucose regulation ability decreases gradually along with muscle wasting.
-Studies have shown that, compared with younger males (30 years old), older males (65–70 years) have reduced glucose metabolism and decreased expression of skeletal muscle.
+With increasing age, the body's insulin sensitivity and glucose regulation ability decreases gradually along with muscle wasting.
+Studies have shown that, compared with younger males (30 years old), older males (65-70 years) have reduced glucose metabolism and decreased expression of skeletal muscle.

 The underlying mechanism behind aging and insulin resistance is related to a series of changes in skeletal muscle during the aging process.
 During skeletal muscle aging, a series of other changes also tend to occur, including mitochondrial dysfunction, fat accumulation, increased inflammation and oxidative stress.
 These changes can impair skeletal muscle insulin sensitivity and increase the risk of insulin resistance.

-- Smoking
+8. Smoking

 Smoking reduces the effectiveness of insulin, inflames your whole body and also increases the oxidative stress.
 Nicotine from cigarettes makes the working of Insulin less effective, keeping you in a continued insulin-resistant state.
 Inflammation occurs when chemicals in cigarette smoke injure cells, causing swelling and interfering with proper cell function, explains the CDC.